beheh/hwo2014/README.md

 ## Hello World Open (HWO) 2014 Goldwipf Bot

-This is Goldwipf Bot gwbot.
+This is the Goldwipf team bot system.

 ### File Structure And Scripts